jenndiaz/pokemon-favorites/README.md

 1. Clone repo on to your machine
 2. CD into `pokemon-favorites`
-3. run `npm install'
+3. run `npm install`
 4. run `npm start` and to view tests `npm test`
-5. visit `localhost:3000` to see app running locally t`
+5. visit `localhost:3000` to see app running locally

 View app deployed with netlify: [pokemon-favorites.netlify.app/](https://pokemon-favorites.netlify.app/)

 ## My process
-1. Used Trello to list out deliverables and steps to achieve them
-2. Used Figma to create wireframes for design of app
-3. Build out app
-4. Refine and Refactor
+I started by writting out all project deliverables into trello cards.
+I used Todo, Doing, and Done columns to organize these cards and updated thoughout the project as neccesary.
+Next I used Figma to create wireframes and start thinking about contrast and color palette.
+I then started building referencing the trello board throughout.

 ## Future Features
 - Ability to fetch another 20 pokemon with a `Load More` buttton